What Is Transference? What to Do When It Shows Up in Therapy

 Admitting when you’re having strong feelings toward your therapist, good or bad, will allow you to repair and strengthen your relationship.
 It will also give you the opportunity to explore, release, and heal some of your oldest and most painful feelings.

-In fact, many therapists believe that transference plays an essential role in bringing these old feelings back to the surface.
-And working with these feelings is at the heart of the therapeutic process.
+In fact, many therapists believe that transference plays an essential role in bringing hidden sources of pain back to the surface.
+Working with these feelings to heal that pain is ultimately what therapy is all about.

 With your therapist’s help, you can use difficult moments in your sessions to help you understand your deepest psychological wounds.
 Then you can start to let go of the stories that have kept those wounds open all these years.

 So, don’t give up when therapy gets challenging—you might be on the verge of a breakthrough.
-With the right approach, working with transference can help you take your therapy to the next level.
+And you might be surprised by what happens next.
+It might even change your life!

 Stephanie Hairston is a freelance mental health writer who spent several years in the field of adult mental health before transitioning to professional writing and editing.
 As a clinical social worker, she provided group and individual therapy, crisis intervention services, and psychological assessments.